omarMousa1/Translate-and-ChatGPT-Application/README.md

 Chatbot: Interact with the chatbot for various conversational scenarios.

 # Note
-the chatbot isn't like chatGPT.
+this chatbot isn't like ChatGPT.
 In this project you should add your data or pdf or your URL web site.
 You should customized the chunk-size and chunk-lap, to enable the chatbot to find the concept from your data.